mikecornflake/uBee512Launcher/README.md

 # Development Notes
 + Developed under Windows 11, Ubuntu & macOS using Lazarus Trunk (3.99) / fpc 3.2.2 / 64bit
-+ Due to changes in TurboPowerHTML rendering only use Lazarus Trunk for compiling releases.
++ Due to changes in TurboPowerHTML rendering only use Lazarus Trunk for compiling releases
-+ Uses a OO framework I developed while freelancing under "Inspector Mike".
++ Uses a OO framework I developed while freelancing as "Inspector Mike"
-  + There's some code tidy-up pending, this framework was developed during Lazarus & fpc early days (2009 to 2014).
+  + There's some code tidy-up pending, this framework was developed during Lazarus & fpc early days (2009 to 2014)
-  + Both projects have since moved on, leaving me with some now redundant routines.
+  + Both projects have since moved on, leaving me with some now redundant routines

 ## Distribution
 + **UBEE512**, **UBEEDISK**, patched **CPMTools**, original **CPMTools** & **RunCPM** are NOT distributed with this application.
 You'll have to download these separetely (see Acknowledgements)
 + The app will look for these on your environment path.
-If they're not on the path, you'll need to open "File" - "Settings" and set the appropriate paths manually.
+If they're not on the path, you'll need to open "File" - "Settings" and set the appropriate paths manually

 ## Screenshots
 ![Image: Main UI](Images/Development_Screenshot_1.png)